How to Use Labor Market Information to Explore Careers

 - Median Annual Wages

 - Most Significant Source of Post-Secondary Education or Training

-The BLS also publishes lists of the fastest growing jobs, fastest growing industries and the occupations the agency predicts will add the most jobs between the base year and target year.
-This information is informative, but choosing an occupation solely because it is expected to experience rapid growth is a bad idea.
+The BLS also publishes lists of the fastest growing jobs, fastest growing industries, and occupations the agency predicts will add the most jobs between the base year and target year.
+While this information is helpful, don't choose a career solely because it is expected to experience rapid growth.
+Make sure it is right for you.

-If geography is an important factor for you, you should also investigate what the future opportunities will be where you plan to live.
+If geography is a crucial factor, also investigate what future opportunities will be where you plan to live.
 The BLS does not make employment projections on a state or local level.
 Individual state agencies make those predictions which are conveniently gathered on the website Projections Central: State Occupational Projections.